makotoy/makospell/README.md

 1. Download dictionary files from Aspell FTP directory ftp://ftp.gnu.org/gnu/aspell/dict/0index.html.
 2. Put the directory, say, `aspell6-en-2016.11.20-0` in `external-libs`.
+   This directory is again listed in `.gitignore`, but you might want to update it if there there is an update.
 3. `cd` to `aspell6-en-2016.11.20-0` and do

         $ ./configure
         $ make

-You might get encoding error, but the word list should be created anyhow.
+You might get encoding error (which can be fixed by setting Aspell encoding to `iso-8859-1`), but the word list should be created anyhow.

 Then create config file `~/.aspell.conf` for Aspell.
 Here is an sample: